classicCokie/CurrencyConverter/README.md

 ```
 npm run production
 ```
 This will rebuild the currency.min.js file in your dist folder.
+This file you can then include (as discussed above) on your webpage.

 ## Use Cases
 * As a user I want to be able to enter a amount in my input currency